pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/relationship-between-datums.md

 A datum is a Pachyderm abstraction that helps in optimizing pipeline processing.
 Datums exist only as a pipeline processing property and are not filesystem objects.
 You can never copy a datum.
+They simply are a representation of a unit of work.

+## Incrementality
+In Pachyderm, glob patterns are applied to the entire input, however, unchanged datums are never re-processed.
-Instead, a datum, as a representation of a unit of work, helps you to run your pipelines much faster by avoiding repeated processing of unchanged datums.
-For example, if you have multiple datums, and only one datum was modified, Pachyderm processes only that datum and skips processing other datums.
+For example, if you have multiple datums, and only one datum was modified, Pachyderm processes only that datum and `skips` processing other datums.
 This incremental behavior ensures efficient resource utilization.

 Each Pachyderm job can process multiple datums, which can consist of one or multiple files.
-While each input datum results in one output datum, the number of files in the output datum might differ from the number of files in the input datum.
+Each input datum results in one output datum.
+In other word, make sure that each datum write to one unique path file each.
+An easy way to do this is to use the env variable holding your unique Datum ID.

+!!!
+Attention
+    If two datums write to the same output file, it will raise an error.

+If you need the files merged into a single file, you will need to add a pipeline that groups the files into single datums using that metadata and merges them using your code.

 When you create a pipeline specification, one of the most important fields that you need to configure is `pfs/`, or PFS input.
 The PFS input field is where you define a data source from which the pipeline pulls data for further processing.
 The `glob` parameter defines the number of datums in the `pfs/` source repository.
-Thus, you can define everything in the source repository to be processed as a single datum or break it down to multiple datums.
+You can define everything in the source repository to be processed as a single datum or break it down to multiple datums.
 The way you break your source repository into datums directly affects incremental processing and your pipeline